Regions / Florenz

 What does an apartment in Florence cost?

-Which Florence neighbourhoods are worth considering?
+Which neighbourhoods are interesting for buyers?

-Property in Florenz
+Buying advisory in Florenz